 Overtime premium, Call-out premium, Service pay, Unsocial hours premium, Tips which are placed in a central fund managed by the employer and paid as part of your wages, Premiums for working public holidays, Saturdays or Sundays, Allowances for special or additional duties, On-call or standby allowances, Certain payments in relation to absences from work, for example, sick pay, holiday pay or pay during health and safety leave, Payment connected with leaving the employment including retirement, Contributions paid by the employer into any occupational pension scheme available to you, An advance payment of, for example, salary: the amount involved will be taken into account for the period in which it would normally have been paid, Payment in kind or benefit in kind, other than board and/or lodgings, Payment not connected with the employee’s employment, Compensation for injury or loss of tools, Award as part of a staff suggestion scheme, Loan by the employer to employees, Redundancy Payments

-- The National Minimum Wage Act 2000 and SI 442/2015 apply to all employees except the following:
+- The National Minimum Wage Act 2000 (as amended) applys to all employees except the following:

 - Minimum rates of pay for particular categories of employees may also be contained in Employment Regulation Orders (EROs), Registered Employment Agreements (REAs) and Sectoral Employment Orders (SEOs).